datopian/ckanext-noanonaccess/README.md

 --------------------
 Configuration Options
 --------------------
-You can also specify allowed page URLs using buleprint name or regex format, separated by spaces.
+You can also specify allowed page URLs in blueprints by using either the blueprint's name or path URL in regex format, separated by spaces.

     ckanext.noanonaccess.allowed_blueprint = feeds.general feeds.group
     ckanext.noanonaccess.allowed_paths = /about/.* /oauth2/callback